 Ready to brush up on your Latin root words?
 Azospirillum is considered a biofertilizer because it is living (“bio”) and promotes growth (“fertilize”).
 When you add azospirillum to your soil, it offers gas exchanges and nutrients that are beneficial to the growth of your plants.
-The use of biofertilizers helps to avoid using chemical fertilizers and helps you to enhance your grow in a more natural way.
+The use of biofertilizers helps to avoid using chemical fertilizers and helps you to enhance your grow more naturally.

 Supplementing with azospirillum in your grow will help your plants convert nutrients into energy and grow at a faster rate.
 It is a growth tool and supplement.
-The benefits of using this bacteria have also shown to help plants become generally stronger all around.
-Scientific studies have proven that incorporating azospirillum in your grow will increase drought resistance in plants, provide protection against the adverse effects of salts, and increase resilience when faced with toxicity and pollution within their environment.
-Basically, azospirillum gives your plants superpowers.
+The benefits of using this bacteria have also been shown to help plants become generally stronger all around.
+Scientific studies have proven that incorporating azospirillum in your grow will increase drought resistance in plants, protect against the adverse effects of salts, and increase resilience when faced with toxicity and pollution within their environment.
+Azospirillum gives your plants superpowers.

 What Would Way to Grow Do?